 A Greek Canadian Newspaper established in 1982 at Toronto, Ontario, Canada

 The Greek Press is a community Greek Canadian Newspaper published weekly in Toronto, Ontario Canada.
-The paper version is available as a pdf in the Archives section and dates back to 2006.
+The paper version is available for download or simple viewing in the ‘Print Issues” section and dates back to 2006.

 The Greek Press in its current form owes its existence to the commitment and love for journalism of the late Mr Constantine Kranias, an entrepreneur originally from N. Michaniona, Macedonia Greece.
 Mr Kranias’ love and dedication for a strong representation of Greek Canadians and more specifically the Greek Community of Toronto in Canadian life has been a life achievement for both Mr Kranias and his family.

 Presently, The Greek Press is managed by an editorial committee of professionals from all walks of Canadian life and has contributors on a voluntary basis, mainly journalists or accomplished writers in the broader sense.
 It has no financial support of any kind from the government or other assistance funding and its revenues come exclusively from advertising.
 The Greek Press offices are located in downtown Toronto, Ontario, Canada in the bustling busy area of “GreekTown” close to Danforth and Pape Ave., intersection and are accessible via subway (Pape Subway Station) as well as major freeways (401 to DVP, exit Donvalley Rd.
 South).

 The Greek Press editorial team is committed to its Founder’s mandate to “present the life and achievements of a vibrant and strong Greek Canadian community in the Great Toronto Area, while keeping up to date with news and editorials that concern the current bi-cultural, bilingual and critical reader of today’s connected world“.